angeDiama/password-strength-checker/README.md

 # Ngx password strength checker
 An Angular library to check input password field strength and return invalid or valid statement with animated bar color.

-this library has been built with no dependencies to provide an easy way to use it
+this library has been built with no dependencies to provide an easy way to use it.

+tested with karma and jasmine

 ## Versions